Vyral/base-template/_posts/2019-08-27-what-houstons-growing-population-means-for-current-residents.md

 {% include youtube.html %}

-Houston’s population is growing rapidly, but why is this happening and what does it mean for current residents?
-Let’s discuss.
+<p style="text-align: center;"><em>Houston’s population is growing rapidly, but why is this happening and what does it mean for current residents?
+Let’s discuss.</em></p>

 By 2020, Houston’s population is expected to exceed 7.1 million people.
 So where are these people coming from, and what does this population growth mean?